gdlc/BGLR-R/inst/md/FW_BGLR.md

 data.frame.
 This matrix is used to compute the additive relationships between individuals (Lopez-Cruz et al., 2015) if matrix **G** is not given.

-The function returns a list object with the following elements:
+The function returns a list object with the following elements:m

 	- yHat: vector with predicted values for the response variable.
 	- VAR: a data frame with the columns ID (varieties),